 Please see How Much Gas is Left in the Gas Bottle

 Does SWAP’n’GO accept out-of-date BBQ gas bottles (BBQ gas bottle expiry)?

-SWAP’n’GO offers a mover’s transfer service, with which you can to take your BBQ gas bottle to your nearest Elgas branch and reclaim another one at the Elgas branch nearest to your destination.
+SWAP’n’GO offers a mover’s transfer service, with which you can to take your BBQ gas bottle (patio gas bottle) to your nearest Elgas branch and reclaim another one at the Elgas branch nearest to your destination.

 I still have a little gas left but not enough for a BBQ, what can I do?

-Then, you can run your first bottle completely dry and quickly switch bottles without a frantic run to your local servo.
-You can then swap the empty bottle at a more convenient time.
+Then, you can run your first BBQ gas bottle completely dry and quickly switch bottles without a frantic run to your local servo.
+You can then swap the empty BBQ gas bottle at a more convenient time.

 You can purchase a second full SWAP’n’GO BBQ gas bottle refill (patio gas bottle) without a trade-in.